Gamithra/terms-of-endearment/README.md

 # terms-of-endearment
-struggled with finding cute words to call boys so I automated this
+struggled with finding cute words to call boys so I automated it